vzvu3k6k/rubygems_org-insert-readme.user.js/README.md

 $ gulp scripts
 ```

-An userscript file will be written to `./dist`.
+A userscript file will be written to `./dist`.

 ## Syntax Highlighting